robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

     :align: center
     :alt: Dashboard 2

-..note:: when you export a view, CIRRENT™ Console exports the entire data set in that view – it does not break down data into data sets derived from attribute values.
+.. note:: when you export a view, CIRRENT™ Console exports the entire data set in that view – it does not break down data into data sets derived from attribute values.
 Instead, you receive all of the data in the view with each data item on a separate line.

 ***************************************